saltpool/localvolts-sungrow-homeassistant/instructions3.md

 - Grid Buy Price (Day) - This is the highest price that you want to force charge your battery during the day, if the solar forecast indicates that you wont have enough charge come the demand period, starting 4pm.
 - Grid Buy Price (Day-Spike-Prep) - This is the highest price that you are willing to pay up to should a evening spike be detected from the upcoming 4hr forecast, if your battery is not already full.
 The current settings (as above) sets the management system to charge your battery to 100% at any price of 49c or under per kWh.
 - Grid Sell Price (Day) - This is the price that defines an evening demand period "spike".
 This is NOT the price that the inverter will start discharging at, just what the predicted sell price is seen as being a "spike".
 The logic in the Node-Red flows will still discharge the battery as coded.
+- Aggressive Sell-Buy Diff - When aggressive mode is enabled, between 4pm-midnight each night the energy control system will actively check what the average buy price is predicted to be between midnight and 4am, and if the current sell price is above the predicted buy price by the amount this slider is set to, then it will discharge/export to the grid.
+In the above screenshot the difference is set to 15c, but you should change this to what suits your aggression appetite.
+In this example, if the predicted average buy price was 20c between midnight and 4am, and if the current sell/FIT price was 35c or above, then it would start exporting your power to the grid.
+Note that in the flow code there are various battery levels that you can set so that it doesn't just go wild and export everything, as you will most likely want to keep some battery for your own use later on.

 ### Battery Cycles sensor
 If you browse to the PV dashboard, to the second tab, you will notice that an entity is not available - "sensor.battery_cycles_per_day".
 We'll create this sensor now.
 It is a helper, just like the previous work you've just performed.